operator-playground-io/elastic-cloud-operator/cover.md

 ### Objective of tutorial

-This course provides the handson with Elastic Cloud Operator, including:
+This course provides the hands-on with Elastic Cloud Operator, including:

 - Deploy Elastic Cloud Operator on Kubernetes
 - Deploy an Elasticsearch Cluster
 - Deploy Kibana Cluster
 - Monitor Cluster Health and Creation Progress
-- Access Elastic Search and upgrade deployment
+- Access Elasticsearch and upgrade deployment

 For general questions, please see the Elastic [forums](https://discuss.elastic.co/c/eck).